BatuBeyy/Memo/README.md

 # Memo
-The Game Memo
-This is a game Tower Up Memo by Batuhan Fatih Dilli.
+This is game made by Batuhan Fatih Dilli in 2022.